 Sending love and warm, kind thoughts.

 When we decided to meet up with my lovely German pen pal/friend on our last trip to Germany, a visit to Neuschwanstein seemed a natural choice.
 Somehow the famous castle that is seemingly on the top of every tourist’s Must See List just wasn’t a priority for me.
 Until last year.
 While Neuschwanstein Castle can be quite a hike to get to it is one of Germany’s most popular and recognizable tourist attractions.
-The castle is so desirable, in fact, that Walt Disney is said to have modeled Sleeping Beauty’s castle after it.
+If you want to know how desirable the castle is, just ask Walt Disney.
+Neuschwanstein is the model and inspiration for Sleeping Beauty’s castle.
 If you have the opportunity, it really is an absolute Must See.
+A visit makes a great day trip from Munich.
 But there is more to explore in the area than just Neuschwanstein!

 It can be difficult knowing where to eat, what to see and where to go when traveling to a new city.
 Munich is such a large city with so many world-class attractions that it can be difficult to focus.
 For that reason I wanted to put together a list of some of my Munich tips: favorite places to eat, things to do, and places to see in the Bavarian capital.
 I have included links to places I have already blogged about and descriptions for places I haven’t.
 Now on to my Munich tips!

 In southern Munich on the edge of the Theresienwiese — perhaps best known for playing home every year to Oktoberfest — stands a woman.
 Nearly 61 feet tall, she is clothed classically in a draped Grecian gown.
 At her feet, a lion sits loyally at her side while her left arm is outstretched with a wreath of oak leaves.
 She represents Bavaria.
 It would be easy to draw comparisons to another famous female: the Statue of Liberty.
 But the Bavaria statue, as she is called, is older!